ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/builtins/_includes/list.md

 ## ListTop, ListTopAsc, ListTopDesc, ListTopSort, ListTopSortAsc и ListTopSortDesc {#listtop}

-Select top values from the list. `ListTopSort*` additionally sorts the list.
+Select top values from the list. `ListTopSort*` additionally sorts the returned values.
 The smallest values are selected by default.
 Thus, the functions without a suffix are the aliases to `*Asc` functions, while `*Desc` functions return the largest values.

 Arguments: